Lie groups of controlled characters of combinatorial Hopf algebras

 \begin{setup}[Coloured Connes-Kreimer Hopf algebra] Let $\colours$ be a set of colours and consider the algebra $\Hopf_{CK, \colours}^\K : = \K [\RT_{\colours}]$.
-This algebra becomes a graded and connected Hopf algebra with respect to the coproduct, antipode and the number of nodes grading discussed in Example \ref{ex: CKHopf}.
-We call this Hopf algebra the $\colours$-coloured Connes-Kreimer Hopf algebra of rooted trees.
+This algebra is a graded and connected Hopf algebra with respect to the coproduct, antipode and the number of nodes grading from Example \ref{ex: CKHopf}.
+We call this Hopf algebra the \emph{$\colours$-coloured Connes-Kreimer Hopf algebra}.

-Observe that for every growth family from Proposition \ref{prop: growth:fam}, $((\Hopf_{CK}^\K, \RT) , (\Gr{n})_{n \in \N})$ is a control pair (by the same argument as in Example \ref{ex: CKHopf}).
-Hence Theorem \ref{thm: controlled Lie group} allows us to construct controlled character groups for these pairs. \end{setup}
+Every growth family from Proposition \ref{prop: growth:fam}, $((\Hopf_{CK}^\K, \RT) , (\Gr{n})_{n \in \N})$ is a control pair (as in Example \ref{ex: CKHopf}).
+Hence Theorem \ref{thm: controlled Lie group} allows us to construct controlled character groups.
+Again, one is interested in control pairs which ensure (local) convergence. \end{setup}

-Again, one is interested in control pairs as they ensure (local) convergence of power series associated to the characters of the coloured Connes-Kreimer algebra.
-In the discussion below we will restrict to the important special case $\colours = \{ 1,2\}$.
-To ease the discussion, associate $1$ with the colour white and $2$ with black.
-This simplifies the notation and we note that the general case is dealt analogously.
+In the discussion we restrict to the important special case $\colours = \{ 1,2\}$ (the general case is similar).
+To ease the discussion, associate $1$ with ''white'' and $2$ with ''black''.

 \begin{setup}[Partitioned systems of ODE's and P-series] Let $d \in \N$ and fix analytic functions $f,g \colon \R^{2d} \rightarrow \R^{d}$.
 We consider the partitioned ordinary differential equation